 I thought Planned Parenthood had the right plan, but they did not give me the full story.
 I had always heard the “blob of tissue” argument, but before I was scheduled I reached out to H3Helpline and was directed to a clinic that showed me the truth about the baby that was growing inside of me.
 Thank you H3Helpline my daughter is now six months old and absolutely adorable!

 My girlfriend got pregnant and had an abortion against my will.
 I mean I understand it is her body and all, but the child was a part of me too.
 Thanks to H3Helpline I found an abortion recovery helpline and called.
 I needed to deal with my anger and depression.

 “This retreat for me was surprisingly needed.
 I came to support my wife and left feeling blessed and delivered.
 I found out that God wanted me to heal from the same trauma that my wife experienced.
 Before Rachel’s Vineyard, we only discussed this issue briefly.
 While at the retreat I learned she had lost two children to abortions and so did I. We were able to deal with everything together.
 God is Powerful!”

-Our Phone Coaches are caring and non-judgmental.
-We care about your recovery.
+Our Helpline Coaches are caring and non-judgmental.
+We are dedicated to supporting your recovery.
 Don’t wait for the pain of abortion to go away, let us help.
 Call or text our abortion helpline today for compassionate support.